nbbaier/100-days-of-ling/log.md

 **Today's Progress**: Went to Nanosyntax seminar in the morning and did a little brainstorming about Kabyle verb stem syncrestim.
 Also worked up a little reading list for things I want to read.

-### Day 12: 3/17/2022
+### Day 12: March 17, 2022

 **Today's Progress**: I don't think I got a full hour in, but I did do some reading about Coptic in Lambdin's Introductio to Sahidic Coptic.
 Fun language.

-### Day 13: 3/18/2022
+### Day 13: March 18, 2022

 **Today's Progress**:  Nanosyntax group in the morning plus some refresher reading on the Kabyle aspectual system.
 Then some data entry in the evening.